cloudsolver/aws-sap/atoms/CodeDeploy.md

 ---

 #Q What are the CodeDeploy Deployment Configurations?

-Answer:
-1. One at a time: One EC2 instance at a time, if one instance fails, then deployment stops
+1. One at a time: One EC2 instance at a time; if one instance fails, then deployment stops
 2. Half at a Time: 50%
 3. All At Once; Good for dev env as it's the fastest
 4. Custom: 25% etc.
 ---

 #Q How are Failures handled?
-**Answer**: EC2 instances stay in the "failed" state.
-New deployments will first be deployed to failed instances.
+EC2 instances stay "failed."
+New deployments will first be deployed to failed cases.

 ---

-#Q How are Rollback handled?
+#Q How is Rollback handled?
-**Answer**: In order to rollback, redeploy old deployment or enable rollback or failure.
+To rollback, redeploy old deployment or enable rollback or failure.
 Automation can be achieved via a [[CW]] alarm.
-Rollback occurs, by redeploying the last known successful deployment.
+Rollback occurs by redeploying the last known successful deployment.
 There is no PITR for applications.

-#Q Can AWS Lambda deployments use in-place deployment type?
+#Q Can AWS Lambda deployments use an in-place deployment type?
  Answer: No. AWS Lambda compute platform deployments cannot use an in-place deployment type.
 ---